Sammaye/yii2-mongodb/README.md

 Currently it will not manage the indexes for you, dropping of indexes is either all or none in the script and you need to use the `mongo` console to do it individually.

-To use it simply copy it to your console controller folder, whether it be `console/controllers` or `commands` and edit the first line of the file to change it's namespace and then simply run it.
+To use it simply copy it to your console controller folder, whether it be `console/controllers` or `commands` and edit the first line of the file to change it's namespace and then simply run it: `php ./yii index/build`.

 It will tell you what it is doing and what indexes it adds.
 It will search through your models folder and search for any models with the `indexes()` function.
 Upon reading that function's return it will make indexes for that model.

-A good example is:
+A good example of a model's `indexes` function is:

 	public function indexes()
 	{